semmatoninn/AqSolDB/README.md

 GNN performance outperformed SolTraNet

 # Future Work
-Incorporate richer molecular descriptors in XGBoost.
-There were papers that used 196 physicochemical descriptors to achieve R2 of 0.92 to predict solubility.
+For XGBoost, richer descriptors might be the key, there was a paper that used 196 physicochemical descriptors to achieve R2 of 0.92 to predict solubility[2]
-There was one paper that worked on same dataset with GNN but achieved 0.81 R2, at the same time, they removed and re-curated dataset 2 times by removing logS >0.5 and cut off compounds with molecular weight >900
+There was one paper that worked on same dataset with GNN but achieved 0.81 R2, at the same time, they removed and re-curated dataset 2 times by removing logS >0.5 and cut off compounds with molecular weight >900.
+[1]
-Pretrain graph embeddings on larger molecular datasets (Husskonen, SoluProtMut) before finetuning.
+Pretrain graph embeddings on larger molecular datasets (Husskonen, SoluProtMut) before finetuning.[2]
 Perform cross-validation to assess robustness.

 # References